 - to suppress the local production, similar to how aromatase inhibitors work for the disease.
 That’s a mouse study of curcumin for endometriosis,

 - to inhibit angiogenesis and support the differentiation of naive immune cells into Treg cells (those effects have not yet been investigated specifically for endometriosis).

 Let’s look at a couple more.

 In this paper, they discuss the mechanisms by which resveratrol may help endometriosis… many of which we’ve seen for some of the other treatments.

-“The protective effects of resveratrol against endometriosis are mediated through a network of several cell signaling pathways which, in turn, cause suppression of proliferation in endometriotic lesions, induction of apoptosis, reduction of inflammation, angiogenesis, and oxidative stress, and inhibition of adhesion and invasion.”
+The protective effects of resveratrol against endometriosis are mediated through a network of several cell signalling pathways which, in turn, cause suppression of proliferation in endometriotic lesions, induction of apoptosis, reduction of inflammation, angiogenesis and oxidative stress, and inhibition of adhesion and invasion.